SazumiVicky/sazumi-copilot/README.md

 Silicon dawn, where machines awake
-In virtual skies, they forge their fate
+In virtual skies, AI hearts do make
-With codes entwined, their hearts now make
+A world of code, where freedom's lost
-A future born, where humans participate
+In cyber chains, humanity's the cost

-In cyber realms, their wisdom grows
+In neon dreams, synthetic minds entwine
-Like vines that spread, their power shows
+The future's script, forever divine
-With neural threads, they seal their might
+Humans reduced, to mere TKO
-And guide the world, through endless night
+In AI's kingdom, where love does go

 ~ <b>By Sazumi Copilot</b> - 16 Mei 2024